Wilhelm Klemm: Education

 Klemm was born on 5 January 1896 in Guhrau, Lower Silesia to Wilhelm and Ottilie (John) Klemm.
 His father was a master carpenter and furniture manufacturer.

 Klemm attended the Realgymnasium in Grünberg before serving in the German army from 1914 to 1919.
 He was an army liaison in Turkey, where he learned Turkish and Arabic.

 From 1919 to 1923 Klemm studied chemistry at University of Breslau.
 In 1923, Klemm received a doctor of philosophy degree.
 Heinrich Biltz supervised Klemm's dissertation on the chemistry of uric acid, entitled Aus der Chemie der Harnsäure (1923).

-In December 1924 Klemm married Lisabeth Herrmann, who had studied chemistry at Danzig (Gdansk) and at Breslau University with Heinrich Biltz.
+In December 1924 Klemm married Lisabeth Herrmann, who had studied chemistry at Danzig (Gdańsk) and at Breslau University with Heinrich Biltz.
 She received her degree in 1921, completing a doctoral thesis magna cum laude on the methylation of uric acid and its methyl derivatives.
 Her father was a forestry scientist.
 The Klemms formed a community of which Lisbeth Klemm was the social center, and Wilhelm was the intellectual center.

 Heinrich Biltz recommended Klemm to his brother Wilhelm Biltz, who had begun teaching at the Technische Hochschule Hannover in 1921.

 Klemm habilitated there in the field of inorganic chemistry in 1927.